fabiana2611/fabiana2611.github.io/_posts/2024/2024-11-16-aws-concepts.md

       <li>Components:
         <ul>
           <li>Cluster: logical grouping of tasks or services.
 It can have ECS Container instances in different AZ</li>
           <li>Task: a running Docker container.
 To specify permissions for a specific task on ECS you should use IAM Roles for Tasks.
-The taskRoleArn parameter is used to specify the policy.</li>
+The <u>taskRoleArn</u> parameter is used to specify the policy.</li>
           <li>Container instance: EC2 instance running the ECS agent</li>
           <li>Service: Defines long running tasks.
 It can control number of tasks with Auto Scaling, and attach an ELB for distrubute traffic across containers</li>
         </ul>